Lower Bounds on Syntactic Logic Expressions for Optimization Problems and Duality using Lagrangian Dual to characterize optimality conditions: Expressing optimality conditions with the help of duality

-We have demonstrated $\Sigma_1$ second order expressibility using Lagrangian duality in this paper.
+We have demonstrated $\Sigma_1$ (i.e. with existential quantifier) second order expressibility using Lagrangian duality in the following sections.
 However, other types of duality may be used, such as Fenchel duality or the geometric duality or the canonical duality, as long as they provide a zero duality gap, and optimality conditions that can be verified efficiently (say, in polynomial time).

-\subsection{Computational Models}
+\subsection{Computational models}

-Turing machine (TM) based computational models for solving an optimization problem $Q$ come in two flavours:
+Turing machine (TM) based computational models for solving an optimisation problem $Q$ come in two flavours:

 \bf{Model 1}.
-The input consists of a problem instance such as in (\ref{problemP1}).
-If the instance has a feasible solution, the output is a string representing an optimal solution; otherwise, the TM crashes.
-Corresponding to classes P and NP in the world of decision problems, the classes here are \bf{FP} and \bf{FNP} respectively.
+The input consists of a problem instance such as in (\ref{eq:problemP1}).
+If the instance has a feasible solution, the output is a string representing an optimal solution; otherwise, the TM crashes (no output).
+Corresponding to the class P in the world of decision problems, the class here is \bf{FP} (\cite{papa}, Page 230).

+(However, in the case of decision problems that are in the class NP and the optimisation problems that are NP-hard, the correspondence between NP and \bf{FNP} is not exact.)

 \bf{Model 2}.
-In addition to a problem instance such as in (\ref{problemP1}), the input consists of a parameter $K$, which is a bound on the optimal solution value.
-The TM is a ``decision" machine, that is, one whose output is simply a yes or a no; call this machine as $M_1$. ~The method then to solve $Q$, by a Turing machine, say $M_2$, is to do a binary search on solution values, calling $M_1$ a logarithmic ($\log V$) number of times, where $V$ is the optimal solution value.
+In addition to a problem instance such as in (\ref{eq:problemP1}), the input consists of a parameter $K$, which is a bound on the optimal solution value.
+The TM is a ``decision" machine, that is, one whose output is simply a yes or a no; call this machine as $M_1$. ~The method then to solve $Q$, by a Turing machine, say $M_2$, is to do a binary search on solution values, calling $M_1$ a logarithmic ($\log U$) number of times, where $U$ is an upper bound on the optimal solution value.
 Thus we make a \it{weakly polynomial}\footnote{For a graph problem, an algorithm is strongly polynomial if the running time is a polynomial in the number of vertices and/or edges; it becomes weakly polynomial if the running time is a polynomial in the logarithm of edge weights.
-In Linear Programming, this translates to the number of variables/constraints versus the data in the coefficient matrix \bf{A} and the right side vector \bf{b}.} number of calls to $M_1$.
-Each call to $M_1$ involves answering a question such as: ``Is there a feasible solution \bf{S} satisfying the constraints, such that the objective function value $f(\mb{A}, \mb{S})$ is greater than or equal to $K$?", for a maximization problem.
+In Linear Programming, this translates to the number of variables/constraints versus the data in the coefficient matrix \bf{A} and the right side vector \bf{b}. ~In the graph problem, the number of vertices/edges represents the \bf{number} of input parameters, whereas the edge weights represent the \bf{values} of such parameters.} number of calls to $M_1$.
+Each call to $M_1$ involves answering a question such as: ``Is there a feasible solution \bf{S} satisfying the constraints, such that the objective function value $f(\mb{A}, \mb{S})$ is greater than or equal to $K$?", for a maximisation problem.